 - Solitary learning is for those who are able to learn best when alone.

-Between lectures, assignments and extracurricular activities, it becomes easy for important things to slip through the cracks.
+Between lectures, assignment writing and extracurricular activities, it becomes easy for important things to slip through the cracks.
 So, get yourself organised.
 Make to-do lists and note down dates of important assignments and exams in a planner.
 Ensure that you review this planner on daily basis to stay well on track.

 Set realistic goals